Azure/CacheBrowns/docs/project-proposal.md

       that small improvement worth the immense degree of additional complexity and increased work to mitigate live site worth it?
 Almost certainly not.
     - Aggressive freshness targets.
 Is it going to harm the system if data returned is marginally out date?
 Eventual consistency is a powerful tool for simplifying design.
+Allowing sub millisecond staleness can enable lock free code.
 - Failure to encapsulate
     - If consuming code can operate on the store directly or is aware of how/where the data is stored, you have a serious design smell on your hands.